Chevrolet Traverse Insurance Rates

 Rates are averaged for all Chevrolet Traverse models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The following is a condensed summary of the ideas that were presented in the illustrations above.
+The list below is a recap of the data that was raised in the charts and tables above.

-- Drivers considered higher risk with multiple at-fault accidents may pay on average $1,380 more annually for Traverse insurance
+- Higher risk drivers that have major violations or accidents may pay on average $1,380 more per year for car insurance

 Rate Tables and Charts